Thomas Peterffy Sells 14,400 Shares of Interactive Brokers Group, Inc. (NASDAQ:IBKR) Stock

 - On Monday, January 11th, Thomas Peterffy sold 15,500 shares of Interactive Brokers Group stock.
 The stock was sold at an average price of $68.68, for a total value of $1,064,540.00.

-The company also recently announced a quarterly dividend, which will be paid on Friday, March 12th.
-Shareholders of record on Monday, March 1st will be issued a $0.10 dividend.
-This represents a $0.40 annualized dividend and a yield of 0.63%.
-The ex-dividend date is Friday, February 26th.
+The business also recently announced a quarterly dividend, which will be paid on Friday, March 12th.
+Stockholders of record on Monday, March 1st will be issued a $0.10 dividend.
+This represents a $0.40 dividend on an annualized basis and a dividend yield of 0.65%.
+The ex-dividend date of this dividend is Friday, February 26th.
 Interactive Brokers Group’s dividend payout ratio (DPR) is 17.62%.

-A number of research analysts recently weighed in on IBKR shares.
-Zacks Investment Research lowered Interactive Brokers Group from a “buy” rating to a “hold” rating and set a $62.00 price objective on the stock. in a report on Tuesday, December 22nd.
-Compass Point upped their price objective on Interactive Brokers Group from $65.00 to $75.00 and gave the stock a “buy” rating in a report on Wednesday, January 20th.
-Credit Suisse Group upped their price objective on Interactive Brokers Group from $61.00 to $63.00 and gave the stock an “outperform” rating in a report on Wednesday, October 21st.
-Finally, Wells Fargo & Company upped their price objective on Interactive Brokers Group from $58.00 to $66.00 and gave the stock an “underweight” rating in a report on Wednesday, January 20th.
-One equities research analyst has rated the stock with a sell rating, one has assigned a hold rating and three have given a buy rating to the company’s stock.
-Interactive Brokers Group has an average rating of “Hold” and an average target price of $64.60.
+Several equities analysts have weighed in on IBKR shares.
+Zacks Investment Research cut Interactive Brokers Group from a “buy” rating to a “hold” rating and set a $62.00 price target for the company. in a report on Tuesday, December 22nd.
+Credit Suisse Group raised their price target on Interactive Brokers Group from $61.00 to $63.00 and gave the company an “outperform” rating in a report on Wednesday, October 21st.
+Wells Fargo & Company raised their price target on Interactive Brokers Group from $58.00 to $66.00 and gave the company an “underweight” rating in a report on Wednesday, January 20th.
+Finally, Compass Point raised their price target on Interactive Brokers Group from $65.00 to $75.00 and gave the company a “buy” rating in a report on Wednesday, January 20th.
+One equities research analyst has rated the stock with a sell rating, one has given a hold rating and three have given a buy rating to the stock.
+Interactive Brokers Group presently has an average rating of “Hold” and an average price target of $64.60.

 Interactive Brokers Group, Inc operates as an automated electronic broker worldwide.
 It specializes in executing and clearing trades in securities, futures, foreign exchange instruments, bonds, and mutual funds.
 The company custodies and services accounts for hedge and mutual funds, registered investment advisors, proprietary trading groups, introducing brokers, and individual investors.